Bad Breath? Removing one of these root causes may be the answer! Facts on common causes, home remedies and simple prevention!

 A healthy digestive system is crucial for optimal overall health.
 In your gut there are trillions of beneficial bacteria that influence many of your body functions, including your immune system.

 Studies show that an estimated 80 percent of your immune system is located in your gut.
-(14)
+(14) [tweet_quote] The ratio of good and bad gut bacteria is a crucial indicator of the condition of your health. [/tweet_quote]

 Your gut should have a balance of somewhere near 85 percent good bacteria and 15 percent bad.
 (15) An imbalance between good and bad bacteria can predispose you to a wide number of health problems more serious than bad breath and body odor.